Kristina01111000/unichirsite/README.md

 Look for a lighter shade of blue for the background Put meet dr w link over to right on the sidebar above make an appointment

-fix email links to outlook
-add the email address